Discover Exploration was founded by the management team of Cove Energy plc.

 The Artumas acquisition

-In September 2009, Cove acquired several assets from Artumas Group Inc. (now known as Wentworth Resources Ltd).
+In September 2009, Cove acquired several assets from Artumas Group (now Wentworth Resources).
 These assets, located in Mozambique and Tanzania, consisted of:

 - 8.5% interest in Rovuma Offshore Area 1, offshore Mozambique

 - 10% interest in Rovuma Onshore Block, onshore Mozambique

 - 16.38% interest in the production and 20.475% interest in the exploration of the Mnazi Bay concession, offshore Tanzania